TechnicalUserX/proximoth/README.md

 ```
 ## To put the interface into a specific channel
 > CHAN is arbitrary, like 2 or 11.
-Available channels depends on your Wi-Fi antenna.
+Available channels depend on your Wi-Fi antenna.

 ```bash
 $ sudo iw wlan0 set channel <CHAN>